Roelosaurus/House-Of-The-Dying-Roll/readme.md

 **AND THE TRUE KING SHALL SIT UPON THE THRONE.**

 **EXECUTE THE DIVINE KING'S COMMANDMENT:**
-**PROTECT THE LOYAL LORDS AND BRING FREEDOM TO THEIR PEOPLE.**
+**END THE CORRUPT EMPEROR AND BRING FREEDOM TO OUR PEOPLE.**

 <br/><br/>

 ## The Royal Guard's Assignemnt

 As a Royal Guard of the Holy King you will infiltrate the Emperor's Stronghold and assassinate him.
-Either by brute force or sly cunning you must get to the Emperor.
+Either by brute force or sly cunning you must get to the Emperor, at whatever cost.

 Every member of the Royal Guard is equiped with:
 1. a blessed weapon